Luke-Cutter/Spectralify/README.md

 # Spectralify
 A comprehensive audio analysis toolkit for extracting spectral and musical features from your music library.
 Whether you're analyzing a single track or an entire music collection, Spectralify provides detailed insights through advanced visualization and statistical analysis.

-* Note, all music trained for example usges are owned on CD by the owner of this repository Luke Cutter
+* Note: All music tracks trained in the Example Analysis folder are owned on CD by the owner of this repository, Luke Cutter

 ## Features
 Deep Audio Analysis